Select Page

 Last but not least, the girls love the prospect of new cards and new authors.
 Erin was chuffed to bits to see cards from authors such as Dermot O’Leary, Tom Fletcher and Roald Dahl, whilst she also spotted some of her favourites from when she was younger, which she was very keen to point out to Neve and tell her how much she would love them.

-New Yoto cards are released all the time (with some long awaited new Yoto cards being released in early 2023).
+New Yoto cards are released all the time.
 The girls have also loved the Yoto MYO Cards I have created, particularly the ones I read aloud myself.
-So much so sometimes Neve asks me ‘is this you?’ when we put in a new card – she probably thinks I am famous now!
+So much so sometimes Neve asks me ‘Is this you?’ when we put in a new card – she probably thinks I am famous now!

 What we love about Yoto Mini Player